enivek/notes/notes.md

 3. 63 + 420 = 483              multiplication
 4. 483 = 483                   addition

+Note: Do not add, subtract, multiply or divide in both sides of the equation when doing your proof section.

 **Example #2: Word problem**

 Question: John's pay is proportional to the number of hours he works.
 John makes $34 in 4 hours.
 How much will he earn in 7 hours?